Skip to main content

 Before we get into the options, let’s talk about why so many contractors start searching for something else.
 Based on thousands of reviews across G2, Capterra, and TrustRadius, the same complaints come up again and again:

 The pricing is a black box.
 Procore doesn’t publish pricing on their website.
 You have to “get a custom quote,” which usually means sitting through a sales demo.
 Reports from actual users put annual contracts anywhere from $10,000 to $50,000+ depending on your volume.
+There are far more affordable construction software options available.
 For a 15-person remodeling company doing $3-5M a year?
 That’s a tough pill to swallow when there are platforms that charge a fraction of that.
 (For a full breakdown of what every major platform charges, check out our construction software pricing guide for 2026.)

 Annual contracts lock you in.
 Procore requires annual commitments.
 If the software doesn’t work out for your team three months in, you’re still paying for the other nine.
 And good luck getting a refund.
 Most contractors we talk to say they felt stuck once they signed.